apache/mesos/docs/configuration.md

       --acls=VALUE
     </td>
     <td>
-      The value is a JSON formatted string of ACLs.
+      The value is a JSON-formatted string of ACLs.
 Remember you can also use the <code>file:///path/to/file</code> or <code>/path/to/file</code>
-      argument value format to write the JSON in a file.
+      argument value format to read the JSON from a file.
       <p/>
       See the ACLs protobuf in mesos.proto for the expected format.
       <p/>